Obama warns of U.S. action as jihadists push on Baghdad

 Now the Shi'ite Islamic Republic of Iran, which in the 1980s fought Saddam for eight years at a time when the Sunni Iraqi leader enjoyed quiet U.S. support, may share an interest with the "Great Satan" Washington in bolstering mutual ally Maliki.

-The global oil benchmark jumped over 2 percent on Thursday, as concerns mounted that the violence could disrupt supplies from the OPEC exporter.
+The global oil benchmark jumped more than 2 percent on Thursday, as concerns mounted that the violence could disrupt supplies from the OPEC exporter.
 Iraq's main oil export facilities are in the largely Shi'ite areas in the south and were "very, very safe", oil minister Abdul Kareem Luaibi said.

 ISIL fighters have overrun the town of Baiji, site of the main oil refinery that meets Iraq's domestic demand for fuel.
-Luaibi said the refinery itself was still in government hands but late on Thursday police and an engineer inside the plant said insurgents were surrounding it.
+Luaibi said the refinery itself was still in government hands.
+However, late on Thursday, police and an engineer inside the plant said insurgents were surrounding it.

 Militants have set up military councils to run the towns they captured, residents said.
 "They came in hundreds to my town and said they are not here for blood or revenge but they seek reforms and to impose justice.
 They picked a retired general to run the town,” said a tribal figure from the town of Alam.